 Miami-Dade County Public Schools gets notified by the Miami-Dade Police Department as to the presence of specific registered sexual predators who are now residing in Miami-Dade County.
-This information is then disseminated to the students through a photocopy of the pertinent information sheet.
+This information is then disseminated to school principals/Directors through electronic mail.

-Florida Department of Law Enforcement through their internet website located at www.fdle.state.fl.us.
+www.fdle.state.fl.us.
 TEC complies with School Board Policy 8470 - Notification of Registered Sexual Predators.
 As a public institution, the school is responsible for protecting its students.
 While physical protection does not extend beyond school grounds, any information that will help keep students safer is disseminated.
-The purpose of including the school system in the notification protocol for sexual predators is to afford parent(s)/guardian(s) easy access to information that can enhance the safety of their children and the school system's students.
+The purpose of including the school system in the notification protocol for sexual predators is to afford parent(s)/ guardian(s) easy access to information that can enhance the safety of their children and the school system's students.
 All individuals designated as sexual predators pursuant to a written court order must register with the Florida Department of Law Enforcement.
-Upon notification from school police of any registered sexual predators living in Miami-Dade County, TEC will send sealed letters to the parent(s)/guardian(s) informing them of the identity of the sexual predators residing in Miami-Dade County.
+Upon notification from school police of any registered sexual predators living in Miami-Dade County, the Director of TEC will notify students and faculty.
+Adults students do not have to receive a sealed package.

 Law enforcement agencies must inform members of the community and the public of a sexual predator's presence.
-Within forty-eight (48) hours after receiving notification of the sexual predator's presence, the sheriff or chief of police of the municipality, where the sexual predator temporarily or permanently resides, shall notify each licensed day-care center and district school within a one (1) mile radius of the sexual predator's residence.
+Within forty-eight (48)hours after receiving notification of the sexual predator's presence, the sheriff or chief of police of the municipality, where the sexual predator temporarily or permanently resides, each licensed day-care center and district school within a one (1) mile radius of the sexual predator's residence.

-In order to comply with the statutory forty-eight (48) hour notification requirement, the school police will notify the District's School Operations of specific registered sexual predators, via electronic mail, within forty-eight (48) hours after receiving notification of the sexual predator's presence.
-The electronic mail notification will contain the name, address, physical description, and photograph of the registered sexual predator, as well as the circumstances of the sexual predator's offense, and whether the sexual predator's victim was a minor at the time of the offense.
+order to comply with the statutory forty-eight (48)hour notification requirement, the school police will notify the District's School Operations specific registered sexual predators, via electronic mail, within forty-eight presence. hours after receiving notification of the sexual predator's The electronic mail notification will contain the name, address, physical description, and photograph of the registered sexual predator, as well as the circumstances of the sexual predator's offense, and whether the sexual predator's victim was a minor at the time of the offense.